Law To Protect Patients Against Surprise Medical Bills In Texas Proves Hard To Enact

 "We are trusting the process, but we are also verifying the process to make sure we get the end result we are looking for," Hancock says.
 "And, frankly, what I think those who support the legislation voted for."

-State Rep. Tom Oliverson, a Republican from Cypress who co-sponsored the bill, says he's not as concerned as others about the proposed rules.
+State Rep. Tom Oliverson, a Republican from Cypress who co-sponsored the bill, says he is not as concerned as others about the proposed rules.
 He says the waiver process included in the bill was supposed to be something that was rarely used and he thinks the board's final rules will honor that.

 Oliverson, who is an anesthesiologist in Texas, says he doesn't anticipate providers will abuse the waiver system.